-For anyone who has been living under a rock, climate change is the scientific hypothesis that humans adding certain gases to the atmosphere, particularly carbon dioxide (the gas you are exhaling right now from your lungs), mostly through the burning of fossil fuels, is changing the climate by making the planet generally warmer.
-The hypothesis sometimes further claims that humans adding carbon dioxide (CO2) to the atmosphere will have disastrous effects if not stopped and reversed.
+For anyone who has been living under a rock, climate change is the scientific hypothesis that humans adding certain gases to the atmosphere, particularly carbon dioxide (the gas you are exhaling right now from your lungs), but also much more powerful greenhouse gases like SF6, is changing the climate by making the planet generally warmer.
+Most of the emphasis for some reason is on CO2 released mostly from burning fossil fuels and so that will be the emphasis in this piece.
+(Note that "fossil" may not be an accurate term if abiotic oil theories are true.)
+The climate change hypothesis sometimes further claims that humans adding carbon dioxide (CO2) to the atmosphere will have disastrous effects if not stopped and reversed.

 Now, of course, just like everything in this world, not everyone agrees upon how accurate that hypothesis is.
 Some claim the hypothesis is dead on.
 Others claim the hypothesis is dead wrong.
 And there are a lot of claims in between those two extremes.
 However, most people with the job title "climate scientist" do generally agree with the hypothesis.

 When it comes to forgiving climate change, there are different groups of people who harbor different variations of unforgiveness on the topic.